-1.24 Bachelor Thesis and Seminar
+7.28 Bachelor Thesis and Seminar

-Module Name Module Code Level (type) CP Bachelor Thesis and Seminar CA-MCCB-800 Year 3 (CAREER) 15 Module Components s Number Name Туре СР CA-MCCB-800-T Thesis Thesis 12 CA-MCCB-800-S Thesis Seminar Seminar 3 Module Coordinator Program Affiliation All undergraduate programs Mandatory Status Study Program Chair Mandatory for all undergraduate programs Entry Requirements Pre-requisites Co-requisites Knowledge, Abilities, or Skills Frequency Annually (Spring) Forms of Lea Teaching • Self-study/l - ⊠ Students must be in their third year and have taken at least 30 CP from CORE modules in their major. ⊠ None comprehensive knowledge of the subject and deeper insight into the chosen topic; ability to plan and undertake work independently; skills to identify and critically review literature.
-Duration 1 semester (350 hours) • Seminars (25 hour Workload 375 hours
+Module Name Module Code Level (type) CP Bachelor Thesis and Seminar CA-MCCB-800 Year 3 (CAREER) 15 Module Components s Number Name Туре CP CA-MCCB-800-T Thesis Thesis 12 CA-MCCB-800-S Thesis Semina s Seminar 3 Module Coordinator Program Affilia tion Mandatory Status Study Program Chair All undergraduate programs Mandatory for al undergraduate programs Entry Requirements Pre-requisites Co-requisites Knowledge, Abilities, or Skills Frequency Annually (Spring) Forms of Lea Teaching • Self-study/la ab work Students must be in their third year and have taken at least 30 CP from CORE modules in their major. ⊠ None comprehensive knowledge of the subject and deeper insight into the chosen topic; ability to plan and undertake work independently; skills to identify and critically review literature.
+Duration 1 semester (350 hours) • Seminars (2 Workload 375 hours

-- Identify an area or a topic of interest and discuss this with your prospective supervisor in a timely manner. - Create a research proposal including a research plan to ensure timely submission. - Ensure you possess all required technical research skills or are able to acquire them on time. - Review the University's Code of Academic Integrity and Guidelines to Ensure Good Academic Practice.
+• Identify an area or a topic of interest and discuss this with your prospective supervisor in a timely manner.

+• Create a research proposal including a research plan to ensure timely submission.

+• Ensure you possess all required technical research skills or are able to acquire them on time.

+• Review the University's Code of Academic Integrity and Guidelines to Ensure Good Academic Practice.